 - You receive a text from a suspicious number that you have fraud on your debit card and are asked to call or email them.

-- Contains a phrase such as "FEDERAL CREDIT UNION ALERT: Your CheckCard has been temporarily LOCKED.
-Please call Card Services at (407) 574-2992."
+- You receive a text that contains a phrase such as "FEDERAL CREDIT UNION ALERT: Your CheckCard has been temporarily LOCKED.
+Please call Card Services at [phone number]."

-- Vaguely refers to a credit union or bank without naming it while instructing you to contact them
+- The message vaguely refers to a credit union or bank without naming it while instructing you to contact them

 What to Do if You Suspect You've Received a Fraudulent Text Message

-- If you wish to verify the validity of a message from Amplify, call us at 512-836-5901 or email us.
+If you wish to verify the validity of a message from Amplify, call us at 512-836-5901 or send us a secure message here.